meilisearch/specifications/text/0029-indexing-ndjson.md

 - Title: Indexing NDJSON
 - Start Date: 2021-04-12
 - Specification PR: [PR-#29](https://github.com/meilisearch/specifications/pull/29)
-- MeiliSearch Tracking-Issues: TBD
+- Discovery Issue: n/a

 # Indexing NDJSON

-## 1. Feature Description and Interaction
+## 1. Functional Specification

 ### I. Summary

 To index documents, the body of the add documents request has to match a specific format.
 That specific format is then parsed and tokenized inside MeiliSearch.
 After which, the documents added are in the pool of searchable and returnable documents.

 An [NDJSON](http://ndjson.org/) data format is easier to use than a CSV format because it propose a convenient format for storing structured data.

+#### Summary Key Points

+- `application/x-ndjson` Content-Type header is now supported.
+- The error cases have been strengthened and completed.
+See Errors part.

 ### II.
 Motivation